evanshortiss/expeditious/README.md

 ## Contributing
 Contributions are always welcome, just open a PR and add/fix tests for new/changed functionality.
 If you are unsure about a PR you have in mind, then open an issue for discussion.

+## Changelog

+* 1.0.0 - Initial stable release.
+No API changes from 0.2.0.